Grokzen/redis-py-cluster/docs/Pubsub.md

 Currently the only known workarounds is to:

-- Ignore the returned value or t
+- Ignore the returned value
-- All clients talk to the same server in pubsub mode
+- All clients talk to the same server
 - Use a non clustered redis server for pubsub operations

 Discussion on this topic can be found here: https://groups.google.com/forum/?hl=sv#!topic/redis-db/BlwSOYNBUl8

-## How this lib handels this problem

-Currently there is no special logic running on pubsub commands.

-All tests have been adapted to run on just 1 server to verify that the pubsub functionality still works.
-In some situations like `PUBLISH` command, tests will be done to verify it works across the cluster but it will ignore returned value because of reasons described in this document.
+# How pubsub works in RedisCluster

+In 0.2.0 a first solution to pubsub problem was implemented, but it contains some limitations.

+When a new RedisCluster instance is created it will now just after all slots is initialized determine what one node will be the pubsub node.
+Currently it will use the node with the highest port number.

+With this solution, pubsub will work in a cluster without any other major workarounds.

+All pubsub tests pass with this setup.